Disciplinary Hearings and Advocacy: A Checklist for a Good Plea in Mitigation

 The object of disciplinary proceedings is to regulate professional conduct; that is; to regulate the conduct of practitioners and professionals who provide a variety of services to the public.

-Whether he or she is a professional or a lay advocate, when a practitioner is brought to account in misconduct proceedings, the most critical decision will be the election to plead guilty or to contest.
+Whether a professional or a lay advocate, when a practitioner is brought to account in misconduct proceedings, the most critical decision will be the election to plead guilty or to contest.

-A registered building practitioner (RBP) must take this decision to plea or not to plea, as it were, very seriously and should weigh up his or her options very carefully.
+A registered building practitioner (RBP) must take this decision to plea or not to plea, as it were, very seriously and should weigh up their options very carefully.